Roboy/memory/docs/Usage/3_troubleshooting.rst

     Exception in thread "pool-1-thread-22" com.google.gson.JsonSyntaxException:
     java.lang.IllegalStateException: Expected BEGIN_OBJECT but was BEGIN_ARRAY at line 1 column 11 path $.label

-Check if the JSON query is type valid: JSON object instead of JSON array and vice versa are recieved.
+Check if the JSON query is type valid: JSON object instead of JSON array and vice versa are received.
 Change the respective values.
-Refer to :ref:`roboy-protocol:`.
+Refer to :ref:`roboy-protocol`.